OnionIoT/documentation/STYLE-GUIDE.md

 It should be surrounded by angle brackets `< >` and separated underscores `_` for multi-word values.
 **e.g.** `<PACKAGE_VERSION>`

+- Links and Hyperlinks
-- Links and Hyperlinks, URLs must lead to the correct target locations within the document or to a valid external web page location.
+	- URLs must lead to the correct target locations within the document or to a valid external web page location.
+	- Links and Hyperlinks should be embedded when possible.
+		- **Example:** Instead of using - see the Reference Guide at: http://somedocument - you should use - see the [Reference Guide](link_url), where the link is embedded.
 - Do not promise features that are in development and not in public.
 Only document features that exist already or that will be finished before the document is live.
 - Don't use a filename extension to refer to a type of file.
  - **Example:** Use an `IPK` file instead of a `.ipk` file.
 - Use qualifying nouns for technical keywords.
  - **Example:** When referring to a file called `example.ipk`, call it the `example.ipk` file and not an `example.ipk` by itself.
+### File Naming Conventions
+Standard file naming conventions should be used for both Markdown and image files.

+**Markdown Files**

+Onion uses lowercase filenames for all Markdown files.
+For longer filenames use the en dash between words.

+**Example:**

+*Correct:* one-wire-devices.md

+*==Incorrect==:* One-Wire-Devices.md

+**Image Files**

+Onion uses lowercase filenames for all image files.
+For longer filenames use the en dash or the underscore character between words. (*Do not use spaces between words.*)

+Use short descriptive names for the image file names.

+**Example:**

+*Correct:* omega2-pinout-pwm-highlights.png

+*Correct:* omega2-pinout_pwm-highlights.png

+*==Incorrect==:* omega2 pinout pwm highlights.png

 ## Grammar and Language
 - Follow a recognized grammar style guide by following American English rules.
 - Use correct spelling and grammar.
 - Avoid words like "simple," "straightforward," "easy," "simple," "obviously," and "just,".